-This program may be completed as a standalone endorsement or through the Master of Education program.
+This program may be completed as a standalone endorsement or through the Master of Education in Leadership, Teaching, and Learning program.

 Why Earn Your Principal Endorsement?